Steven Crowl: Graduate season

 Crowl was one of three Badgers who decided to utilize their COVID year of eligibility to play an extra season, the others being Max Klesmit and Carter Gilmore.

 Professional career

 After going undrafted during the 2025 NBA Draft, Crowl was signed by the Utah Jazz.
 Crowl played in two Summer League games with the Jazz and was waived.
+Crowl then made the opening day roster for the NBA G League Salt Lake City Stars with former Wisconsin Badgers teammates John Tonje and Max Klesmit.